bhamburg/burgbits/content/now.md

-## A snapshot of what’s currently happening in the Life of Brian
+## Current happenings in the Life of Brian

+Hello, world.